This process applies to College of Family and Consumer Sciences students only.

 If a student on continued probation fails to meet the above criteria, the student will be placed on first dismissal.

 Upon a first academic dismissal, a student may not re-enroll in the University until a full fall or spring semester has elapsed.
-Any FACS student wishing to return after a first dismissal may submit a letter of reinstatement to the Associate Dean for Academic Programs, Dr. Patricia Hunt-Hurst, at firstname.lastname@example.org.
-This request should be submitted by the midpoint of the semester following the first academic dismissal and include the following information:
+Any FACS student wishing to return after a first dismissal may submit a request to return letter to the Assistant Director of the Student Success and Advising Center, Melissa Garber, at firstname.lastname@example.org.
+This request should be submitted by the midpoint of the semester following the first academic dismissal and include the following information below.
+Incomplete letters delay the length of the response time.
+Also, you must be a FACS major to utilize this process.

 After a second academic dismissal, students will be suspended from the University for a minimum of one calendar year.
 At the end of the suspension, permission to return to the University can be granted only by appealing to the University Educational Affairs Committee.
-For more information, see the Student Academic Appeal Process.
+For more information, see the Student Academic Appeal Process and Appeal Submission Deadlines.